 In 2015, DIYSI was founded by Seeking Alpha Contributor Travis Brown.
 In step with the DIY mentality, retail investors look to manage their own stock portfolios and often Google resources to fashion ideas.
 DIY Stock Investor is similar to popular stock investor blogs: TheStreet, ValueWalk and TipRanks.
 Clearly DIYSI being the smaller boutique of the group.

 At this site you will find:

 Articles are written by Travis Brown, a Seeking Alpha contributor.
 Social feeds such as Twitter and StockTwits are utilized to interact with like minded investors and also sharpen the blade versus counter theses.
 Travis has held a 4.5 star TipRank rating: Dec.
 '15, Nov.
 '16, and most of 2017.
-Multiple stock picks have resulted in +100% returns.
+Starting in September of 2017, Travis achieved a 5 star ranking with the outperformance of Veru, Inc. Multiple stock picks have resulted in +100% returns.
 Amazon, Inc. (NASDAQ: AMZN), Smith & Wesson Holding Company (NASDAQ: SWHC or AOBC), Neff Corp.
 (NYSE: NEFF) and Hunstman Corp.
 (NYSE: HUN) were all outperformers.
 The coverage of Amazon Prime Air and small Unmanned Aerial Vehicle (sUAV) delivery received international syndication.
 Additionally, Seeking Alpha had given a #18 IPO Analysis Opinion Leader rank for coverage on Virgin America (NASDAQ: VA).

 The DIYSI site is for informational purposes and is not a solicitation to buy or sell securities.
 The reader is encouraged to follow-up with their own due diligence.